 When using container-managed persistence, the container does all the work.

-The instance variables of the bean instance are mapped indirectly through the container to the underlying persistent data.
 This mapping occurs outside the bean.
 The bean knows nothing at all about this process.
 This makes the bean very portable as it contains no specialized knowledge.

 The instance variables must be declared public so the container can read and write them.